 Canceling a port before the term completes

-For information on how to cancel (delete) a port, see Delete an Interface.
+For information on how to cancel (delete) a port, see Delete a Port.

 When does billing start on a port?

 Billing begins 15 days after provisioning OR when a port becomes operationally up, whichever happens first.

 The billing date (15 days from provisioning if the port is not yet operationally up) is listed on the port’s details page.

 A port is “operationally up” when it meets the following conditions:

 - It is correctly sending and receiving light and is ready to send bits.

 This ensures that you will not be billed for an unusable port and that the colocation facility will also have up to 15 days to correct any problems with the optics.